choresh/nestjs-query-simple-website/docs/intro.md

 ```

 ### Run the app
-Run this commands within the app's root folder:
+Run this command within the app's root folder:
 ``` bash
 npm run start
 ```